Create New Clustered Cache

 Click Next once all the required nodes are added.

-In the next dialog, you can change the cache size if required.
+In the next dialog, you can change the Maximum Size of the cache, if required.

 In Advanced options dialog, you can configure the following settings: